tokio-rs/tokio-rfcs/tokio-reform.md

     // NB: no 'static requirement on the future pub fn block_until<F: Future>(f: F) -> Result<F::Item, F::Error>;

+    // A convenience function that creates a new task runner, invokes the given
+    // closure with a handle to it, then executes all spawned tasks to completion. pub fn block_on_all<F>(f: F) where F: FnOnce(&Spawner);

     // An object for cooperatively executing multiple tasks on a single thread.
     // Useful for working with non-`Send` futures.
     //